lykmapipo/sails-model-new/README.md

 It initializes new sails model instance while maintaining the current scope.
 It extend sails model with class/static `new` method which will create a new model instance without persist it.

 It also allow for `custom validation error messages` to be defined.
-If any `ValidationError` found by invoking `validate()` on the instance, all custom validation error message will be available on `error.Errors` available in your `validate callback`.
+If any `ValidationError` found by invoking `validate()` on the instance, all custom validation error message will be available on `error.Errors` of your `validate callback`.[check validation setup](https://github.com/lykmapipo/sails-model-new#validation-usage)

 All model instance methods such as :